Health Services Administration BS

 *

 Students may select from Biology (BIO 100-499), Chemistry (CHEM 100-499) or HSCI 101, HSCI 102, or HSCI 103 courses.
 However, any course selected must include a laboratory component.
-Additional natural science subject options may be considered with the approval of the student's advisor.
+Additional natural science subject options may be considered to meet the Natural Science requirement with the approval of the student's advisor.

 Students in COOP programs will take COOP 101 as directed by your program advisor.